ElizaLo/NLP-Natural-Language-Processing/Language Models/README.md

 ### Other models from OpenAI based on GPT-3

+The API is powered by a set of models with different capabilities and price points. **Codex** series is a descendant of GPT-3 that’s been trained on both natural language and code.

 Each of the GPT-3 models has its own USP.
 Pre-Davinci models such as **Curie**, **Babbage**, and **Ada** can do specific tasks very well at a faster rate and at a lower cost.

 - **Curie** `text-curie-001` is suitable for classification and sentiment analysis tasks.
 The model also produces results for queries, and answers questions, and can be used as a general-purpose chatbot.
 The comparison shows that it can do many of the tasks of Davinci, but for 10% of the cost.